 Free CFP Exam Investment Planning Practice Questions

-Practice investment planning concepts for the CFP exam.
-Questions cover asset classes, portfolio theory, security analysis, asset allocation, and the regulatory environment for investment advisors.
+Investment planning on the CFP exam covers asset classes, modern portfolio theory, security analysis, strategic and tactical asset allocation, and the regulatory environment for investment advisors.
+This is one of the most heavily tested domains (CFP Board).

 Sample Questions